Crunch-io/ta-da/content/dev/features/color-palettes.md

 date = "2020-06-29T12:14:51-04:00"
 title = "Use custom color palettes for your saved analyses" news_description = "Create your own palettes of colors to use for dashboard graphs and in exports.
 Have them automatically applied to new analyses you save to the deck.
-Click here to learn more." description = "For Early Access users, create your own palettes of colors to use for dashboard graphs and in exports.
+Click here to learn more." description = "Create your own palettes of colors to use for dashboard graphs and in exports.
 Have them automatically applied to new analyses you save to the deck." weight = 20 tags = ["analysis, graphs, dashboards"] categories = ["feature"]